 \subsection{$\qDens$-Density Determination After Variational Message Passing Convergence}

 The advice given in Section \ref{sec:qDensTwoLev} for the two-level case extends straightforwardly to the three-level case.
-The main change is the need for the steps we need to first carry out: { \arraycolsep{1pt}
+The main change is that the steps that we need to first carry out are: { \arraycolsep{1pt}

 }